thedges/PSRadarChart/README.md

 Radar chart demo component for visualizing any assessment type scenarios (health human services, child welfare, general assessments).
 The component provides the following functionality:
 * Can drop on any object page to show radar graph for data in child records.
 * The data to feed the radar chart is assumed to be in child records.
 For example a correct structure is parent record like Contact and 1-to-many child records like Assessments__c.
 Each child record would have the numeric parameter values to show in the radar graph.
-For example, one Assessment__c record could have values for 'Happiness', 'Fitness', 'Health', 'Finances', etc...
+For example, one Assessment__c record could have numeric values for 'Happiness', 'Fitness', 'Health', 'Finances', etc...
 * Can hover over a radar point to get details
 * Click on a radar point and a line/bar chart will show in bottom that shows that metic (i.e. Happiness) over time.